chrisy2hats/mem-grep/README.md

 ``
 The unit tests have additional dependencies to building the main program
 The unit tests also require nasm and GNU ld
-To install these on Ubuntu 18.04 run
+To install these on Ubuntu/Debian
 ``
 sudo apt update && sudo apt install -y nasm binutils
 ``

 Once Catch2 is cloned and dependencies satisfied the unit tests can be built via
 ``
-cmake -DBUILD_UNIT_TESTS=ON . && make -j $(nproc) asmTarget  bssHeapPointers multiLayeredBssHeapPointers  oneTwoSevenOnStack  onheapint  onstackint  runUntilManipulatedHeap  unit-tests
+cmake -DBUILD_UNIT_TESTS=ON . && make -j asmTarget  bssHeapPointers multiLayeredBssHeapPointers  oneTwoSevenOnStack  onheapint  onstackint  runUntilManipulatedHeap  unit-tests
 ``
 This will output the "unit-tests" binary and other required binaries in the "out" directory
 The unit tests can then be run via